seananderson/portfolio-review/ms.md

 portfolio analysis [REF].
 The central issue with applying conservation-oriented ecological portfolio optimization will be deciding what precisely constitutes "investment" and how that investment re-allocation will occur.
-For example, if the abundance of subpopulations is considered investment how does one increase or decrease that investment through time?
+For example, if the abundance of fish stocks is considered investment how does one increase or decrease that investment through time?
 Perhaps these adjustments could be made through changes in harvesting limits, stock supplementation, or habitat restoration.
 Realistic re-investment strategies may be taxa, region, or